 You can add multiple phases to a build or release definition, and then add tasks to each one by selecting the target phase for the new tasks.

-Multiple phases can only be used in Release Management in VSTS, TFS 2017, and TFS 2018, and in Build in VSTS.
+Multiple phases can only be used in Release Management in VSTS and TFS 2017 and newer, and in Build in VSTS.